How to use essential oils to calm toddlers

 If our toddlers are bouncing off the walls because they’ve been stuck at a doctor’s appointment all morning then we might put on some music and dance and jump around for a while or better yet, we’ll play outside.

-However, if the ‘bouncing off the walls’ behaviour was caused by a giant bouncy castle full of lots of other toddlers then we’re most likely going to respond differently.
+However, if the ‘bouncing off the walls’ behavior was caused by a giant bouncy castle full of lots of other toddlers then we’re most likely going to respond differently.

-We’ll usually get them home, put on our essential oil diffuser and do something quiet to like reading a book or doing a jigsaw.
+We’ll usually get them home and unwind by putting on our essential oil diffuser and doing something quiet to like reading a book or doing a jigsaw.

 We use our ultrasonic diffuser regularly as we’ve found it to be a safe and easy way of exposing our infants to the benefits of essential oils.

-We’ve written a full post about using essential oils around babies and children it includes dilution advice.
+We’ve written a full post about using essential oils around babies and children that includes dilution advice from experts.
 You can view it here and download a printable baby-safe oils guide.

 You can find out about different types of diffusers here.